Hellenic Film Academy

 In 2016, the Hellenic Film Academy Award was officially named as the 'Iris'.

 The Honorary Award of the Hellenic Film Academy has been rewarded to actors Thanassis Veggos, Zoi Laskari, Fanny Ardant, Vanessa Redgrave, Kostas Voutsas and Mary Chronopoulou; director Michael Cacoyannis; Attikon cinema; lab manager Yorgos Stamos; film composer Alexandre Desplat; and grip Yannis Papadakis.

 The Hellenic Film Academy is a member of the Film Academy Network of Europe.
 It annually organises the Film Factory, a series of workshops for professionals and students, held by the winners of the previous year's awards.
-It colllaborates with the EFA at the annual European Young Audience Awards and collaborates with the Césars for the Golden Nights event.
+It collaborates with the EFA at the annual European Young Audience Awards and collaborates with the Césars for the Golden Nights event.
 Every year, the HFA makes an official, public proposal to the Greek Ministry of Culture for which film Greece should submit to the American Academy Awards.

 In 2021, the HFA presented under the auspices of the Greece 2021 Committee, Motherland, I See You - The Twentieth Century of Greek Cinema, an initiative dedicated to salvaging, preserving, screening and studying films from the diverse Greek heritage of the 20th Century, in the context of the 200-year anniversary since the Greek Revolution.
 The restoration program and moving festival premiered at the Athens Epidaurus Festival in September 2021.
 It was sponsored by EKOME, the National Centre of Audiovisual Media & Communication, the Greek Film Centre, the Athens Epidaurus Festival, the Thessaloniki International Film Festival, with the collaboration of the Greek Film Archive.

-Αwards Ceremony
+Αwards ceremony

 On May 3, 2010, the first Hellenic Film Academy Awards Ceremony was presented at the Athens Concert Hall.
 The following year and since, the Hellenic Film Academy Awards Ceremony has been regularly presented at the Onassis Stegi Hall in Athens and televised or streamed through various media.
 Due to the COVID-19 restrictions, the announcement of the 2020 Awards were held without an audience and broadcast live via streaming.
 The following year, the 2021 Awards Ceremony took place as a physical event at the Park open-air theatre, streamed via Onassis Stegi.

-Award Winners in main categories
+Award winners in main categories

 Best Film

 Dogtooth by Yorgos Lanthimos (2010); Knifer by Yannis Economidis (2011); Unfair World by Filippos Tsitos (2012); Boy Eating the Bird's Food by Ektoras Lygizos (2013); Little England by Pantelis Voulgaris (2014); Xenia by Panos Koutras (2015); Tetarti 04:45 by Alexis Alexiou (2016); Suntan by Argyris Papadimitropoulos (2017); Son of Sofia by Elina Psykou (2018); Pity by Babis Makridis (2019); Eftychia by Angelos Frantzis (2020); Digger by Georgis Grigorakis (2021).